 Then add the peanut butter and mix thoroughly

 Pour in the chow main noodles, adding about ¼ at a time mixing carefully until the noodles are completely covered.

 * If you want your bird nest cookies to be denser/richer add fewer chow main noodles.
 For a lighter dessert, add more noodles to the mixture.
 There’s really no wrong way to go.
 It’s all personal preference!
 (I made mine a little richer.)

 Apply cooking spray to the muffin tin liberally.

 Scoop one large spoonful of the mixture into each muffin tin mold.

 Place the full muffin tin in the fridge for an hour or two.

-To remove the desserts, press a fork or knife on the side of the mold to ‘pop’ the nest out.
+To remove the bird nest cookies, press a fork or knife on the side of the mold to ‘pop’ the nest out.

 Add a couple jelly beans to the top.

 While not necessary, I kept the cookies in the fridge until I was ready to serve.
 Although it didn’t melt or change shape, these are pretty dense chocolatey treats so keeping at a cool temp until ready to eat is the SAFE route 🙂 !